Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 - No API protection

 The first thing we should mention about Cloud, aside from the fact that it’s likely the best free CDN around, is that it offers a comprehensive free CDN plan.
-It comes with email support, access to the global Cloudflare CDN network, and basic DDoS attack mitigation, which is more than enough to get you started without having to pay a dime.
+It comes with email support, access to the Cloudflare CDN secure global network, and basic DDoS attack mitigation, which is more than enough to get you started without having to pay a dime.

-From there, you can go for the $200 per month Business plan or get a quote for Cloudflare’s best CDN provider plan: Enterprise.
-These higher-tier plans add several advanced CDN features, such as 100% uptime service level agreements, PCI compliance, live chat and phone support, the option to use your own SSL certificate, and more.
+From there, you can go for the $200 per month Business plan or get a quote for Cloudflare’s CDN provider plan: Enterprise.
+These higher-tier plans add several advanced CDN features, such as 100% uptime service level agreements, PCI compliance, live chat, and phone support, the option to use your own SSL certificate, and more.

 Another benefit of this CDN provider is that it’s a really straightforward and simple solution to install and use.
 Installation takes but a couple of minutes, and the intuitive dashboard makes navigating the software a breeze.

 When it comes to customer support, the free and pro versions come with email support only.
 You’ll have to get the pricey Business plan to get 24/7 live chat support, and Cloudflare’s CDN pricing really goes up if you want dedicated phone support as well.